highedweb/membership-site/README.md

 The following trees are not stored in git (per WPEngine, and perhaps common sense), and must be manually copied to WPEngine.
 Here's a fast-ish way to mirror stuff from the 1and1 fs to WPEngine's fs

-* TODO: enumerate trees that must be copied
+* TODO: enumerate trees that must be copied (see civicrm upgrade and migration docs, as well as paths in civicrm.settings and in the database)
 * TODO: enumerate the make-zip, unpack-zip-locally, use-lftp-mirror-functionality steps

 ## Updating database from 1and1 to WPEngine